Things you’ll learn in this blog:

 Now, doing a short 12 hour stint with either of these occasionally shouldn’t harm your health.
 However, if you were to do them for longer than 24 hours, then you would need to speak to a doctor first in order to keep your body safe.

-Admittedly, these aren’t as extreme at the first two, and can even be good for you!
+Admittedly, these aren’t as extreme as the first two, and can even be good for you!

 Related Article: 800 Calorie Diet Plan

-Partial fasting is especially helpful as it asks you to exclude processed foods, animal products and caffeine for set periods of time.
+Partial fasting is especially helpful as it requires you to exclude processed foods, animal products and caffeine for set periods of time.
 Foods that you’d normally avoid during a diet anyway.
 Perfect!

 Similarly, if you have any underlying health conditions or are underweight, elderly or are an adolescent; then you should seek out medical advice first (before you decide).

 How Does Intermittent Fasting Work?
 What Does It Take For The Diet To Be Effective?

 Whilst traditional fasting can help you to keep the pounds off, the method may be tricky to sustain for some.
 However, many people have taken a strong liking to intermittent fasting as a method for weight loss.
 If you’re wondering how to do intermittent fasting, read on.

 Unlike a general fast that asks you to go without food – often for long periods of time – intermittent fasting differs because it doesn’t change WHAT you eat.
 It simply changes WHEN you eat.